-- Turn the "grass?" switch on. - Press "setup" and "go" and let the model run for a similar amount of time as before.
+- Change the "model-version" chooser from "sheep-wolves" to "sheep-wolves-grass". - Press "setup" and "go" and let the model run for a similar amount of time as before.

-What did the switch do?
+What did the chooser do?
 Was the outcome the same as your previous run?

-Turning the "grass?" switch on affected the outcome of the model.
-With the switch off, the amount of grass available always stayed the same.
-This is not a realistic look at the predatorprey relationship; so by setting and turning on a grass regrowth rate, we were able to model all three factors: sheep, wolf and grass populations.
+Changing the "model-version" dropdown to "sheep-wolves-grass" affected the outcome of the model.
+With the chooser set to "sheep-wolves", the amount of grass available always stayed the same.
+This is not a realistic look at the predatorprey relationship; so by setting and turning on a grass regrowth rate, we were able to model all three factors: sheep, wolf, and grass populations.